-Cybertstalkers tend to meet there victims on-line by using search engines, forums, chat rooms, discussion boards, and online communities such as My Space, Face book, Friendster, and other known websites where people congregate or comment about themselves.
-They may choose to engage via-email, or forums, chat rooms, or discussion boards and they may get involved with forums or engaged with direct harassment just to harass their victim.
-Many may know they are being stalked while others do not, Cyberstalkers may research there victims information and aid in feeding there obsession and curiosity.
+Cyberstalkers tend to meet their victims on-line by using search engines, forums, chat rooms, discussion boards, and online communities such as Facebook, Craigslist, Friendster, and other known websites where people congregate or comment about themselves.
+They may choose to engage via email, or forums, chat rooms, or discussion boards or they could get involved with forums or engaged in direct harassment just to harass their victim.
+Many clearly identify they are being stalked while others never take heed.
+Cyberstalkers may research their victim's information aid in feeding their obsession and curiosity.
 The act of CyberStalkers may become more intense, by repeatedly harassing their victims so that they know that they are watching.

-A common behavior for a Cyberstalker is posting deragotory or defamatory statements about their victim, trying to initiate contact.
-In some cased they have been known to create fake blogs in the victims name to promote pornography and containing defamatory comments.
+A common behavior for a Cyberstalker is posting derogatory or defamatory statements about their victim, trying to initiate contact.
+In some cases, they have been known to create fake blogs in the victim's name to promote pornography and containing defamatory comments.

-When a Cyberstalker is prosecuted, many unsuccessfully attempt to justify there behavior based on there usage of a public forum.
+When a Cyberstalker is prosecuted, many unsuccessfully attempt to justify their behavior based on their usage of a public forum.
 Once they get a reaction they will attempt to continue to track there victims activity on the Internet.

-There are preventive measures that you can do to protect yourself from being a victim.
-Do not provide telephone numbers. email addresses, names, addresses, income, marital status or passwords to anyone over the Internet.
+There are preventive measures that you can do to protect yourself from being harassed.

 - Being Stalked